duk3r4/KD6-3.7/README.md

 ## About

+Each of us has at least one identification number (ID) that allows governments to distinguish one person from another.
-Every person is given an identification number at birth, when they reach a certain age or status, which allows them to be distinguished from other people.
-As it turned out, in many countries different identification numbers are generated by state authorities not by chance, but according to a certain algorithm.
+In many countries IDs are not generated randomly, but according to a certain algorithm.

-**KD6-3.7** knows these algorithms and is able to provide additional information about a person if you have his/her identification number.
+**KD6-3.7** is able to provide additional information about a person if you have his/her ID.
 This method can be useful in OSINT investigations when there is not much information about a person.

-At the moment you can see additional information about ID number holders from the following countries:
+Currently, it is possible to get additional information about ID holders from the following countries:

 - Albania
 - Belgium